rahul-gharat/dronahq-docs/docs/binding-data/data-queries/pdf-creator.md

 The generated PDF is uploaded and hosted on DronaHQ's S3 bucket (Amazon Web Services).
 This ensures easy access and public visibility of the file for sharing and other use cases.
-Users cannot delete the files directly from DronaHQ's S3 bucket once they are generated. resistent and publicly accessible unless restricted otherwise by backend settings.
+Users cannot delete the files directly from DronaHQ's S3 bucket once they are generated. resistant and publicly accessible unless restricted otherwise by backend settings.